pnp/cli-microsoft365/docs/docs/cmd/todo/task/task-add.md

 : The title of the task.

 `--listName [listName]`
 : The name of the list in which to create the task.
-Specify either `listName` or `listId` but not both.
+Specify either `listName` or `listId`, but not both.

 `--listId [listId]`
 : The id of the list in which to create the task.
-Specify either `listName` or `listId` but not both.
+Specify either `listName` or `listId`, but not both.

 `--bodyContent [bodyContent]`
 : The body content of the task.
 In the UI this is called 'notes'.